The Aegean Sea / Αιγαίο Πέλαγος

 The Dodecanese or Δωδεκάνησα, literally the "Twelve Islands", are in the southeastern Aegean, off the coast of southwestern Turkey.

 Let's explore some of these islands!
-On this page I'll show you some sights and history of Patmos and Rhodes in the Dodecanese, Naxos in the Cyclades, and Samos just off the Turkish coast, where it may serve as your entrance to or exit from the Greek islands.
+On this page I'll show you some sights and history of Rhodes in the Dodecanese, Naxos in the Cyclades, and Samos just off the Turkish coast, where it may serve as your entrance to or exit from the Greek islands.

 Start planning your trip with the below search engine.
 You can research ferry schedules and prices, and you can even buy your ferry tickets online.